lilycip/droid331/README.md

 - `custom_module.py`: Create and use a custom module
 - `custom_config.py`: Create and use a custom configuration
 - `custom_memory.py`: Create and use a custom memory system
+- `custom_scheduler.py`: Create and use a custom task scheduler

 ### Running Examples